wordpress-mobile/WordPress-FluxC-Android/README.md

 The FluxC project uses [Checkstyle](http://checkstyle.sourceforge.net/).
 You can run checkstyle using `./gradlew checkstyle`.

-You can also install the Checkstyle plugin for Android Studio, which will allow checkstyle errors and warnings to be displayed in the editor in realtime.
-Once installed, you can configure the checkstyle plugin here:
+You can also view errors and warnings in realtime by installing the CheckStyle-IDEA plugin in Android Studio here:

+`Android Studio > Preferences... > Plugins > CheckStyle-IDEA`

+Once installed, you can configure the plugin here:

-`Preferences > Other Settings > Checkstyle`
+`Android Studio > Preferences... > Other Settings > Checkstyle`

 From there, add and enable the configuration file for FluxC, located [here](https://github.com/wordpress-mobile/WordPress-FluxC-Android/blob/develop/config/checkstyle.xml).